daida/testSwile/ReadMe.md

 I have also tried to separate responsibilities, for example:
 - APIService provides only API call
 - RequestFactory generates API Request
-- the TransactionManager parses raw data into Transaction models.
+- TransactionManager parses raw data into Transaction models.

 I have also created a separate class to handle the UITableView (delegate, datasource, register cell, style)